T3.3: Handles Nulls

 WRITE "NULLs: ", cnt, !

-// A common bug is using = '' when you meant IS NULL, or vice versa
+// The common bug is using = '' when you meant IS NULL, or vice versa.

 Exam Preparation Summary